Home minister to attend CRPF's raising day event at Delhi hqrs on Monday | Headlines

 Its name was changed to Central Reserve Police Force (CRPF) in 1949 under the Indian Union by the country's first home minister Sardar Vallabhbhai Patel.
-An inspector general of the central sector of the force will lay the wreath at the martyrs memorial in Neemuch on behalf of the home minister, a senior officer said.
+An inspector general of the CRPF's central training college will lay the wreath at the martyrs memorial in Neemuch on behalf of the home minister, a senior officer said.

 The headquarters of the country's largest paramilitary force is located at Lodhi Road here.
 Mega raising day events are not being held this year in view of the COVID-19 pandemic and physical distancing protocols, he said.